Jainil2004/Real-time-HW-log-streaming-application/README.md

 | PL2_Power_Limit_Static_W         |
 | PL2_Power_Limit_Dynamic_W        |

-**DO NOTE: the model expects the above defined schema! ensure schema matches**
+**DO NOTE: the model expects the above defined schema at minimum! you can add more data features upon your liking**

 - Once the schema is selected start logging and save it as the `test1.csv` file present inside the `notebooks` directory.
 - next run the code inside the files sequentially mentioned below.